-When a company rebrands, they adjust the overall image, look and feel of the company to match it’s growth.
+When a company rebrands, they adjust the company’s overall image, look, and feel to match its growth.
 Sometimes that means a name change and a new logo, it can also mean a hot new website or a great new content asset like a podcast.
-But what it really means is that you’re changing the outside of your business to match the inside.
-This often comes with reworking the language you talk about the business with and things that shape it like values, goals and community initatives.
+But what it really means is that you’re changing your business outside of your business to match the inside.
+This often comes with reworking the language you talk about the business with and things that shape it like values, goals, and community initiatives.

 How Can You Tell It’s Time to Change?

 From a practical mindset, businesses should actually undergo some kind of rebranding process every five years—this is a little-known marketing rule and it really serves to shape your brand for the current times so you don’t fall behind.
-But from a less salesy perspective, your business changes significantly year after year, and chances are the business that existed five years ago no longer looks the same.
+But from a fewer sales perspective, your business changes significantly year after year, and chances are the business that existed five years ago no longer looks the same.

 However, if you’re not sure whether or not a rebrand right now is for you, the truth is you’re probably not ready yet.
 Here are a few ways that you can tell that you’re ready: